 CAUTION: Most shutdown finding risk results are driven by the operator failure probabilities.
 When evaluating shutdown findings, it is important to be aware of any conditions or events that may impact operator response.

-It is important to note that current fleet PWR designs do not have automatic safety actuation systems during shutdownAlso, in the current BWR designs there is no requirement to have the automatic low-level injection initiation functional in cold shutdown and refueling.
+It is important to note that current fleet PWR designs do not have automatic safety actuation systems during shutdown (except for AP1000 plants, which maintain some automatic function).
+Also, in the current BWR designs there is no requirement to have the automatic low-level injection initiation functional in cold shutdown and refueling.
 Therefore, the risk significance of many findings will rely on operator’s ability to diagnose the problem and perform appropriate actions.
 Successful operator actions are dependent on plant procedures, available time, complexity of the mitigation response, training, ability to diagnose the problem, etc. Therefore, when evaluating the initial screening of a shutdown finding, it is important to be aware of any conditions or events that may impact the operators’ ability to diagnose and respond to a shutdown initiator.
 If you have any questions or are uncertain about an issue you are evaluating, contact your Regional SRA.

 Determine the key safety functions, systems, and initiating events affected by the finding using the guidance in Table G1.
 This table attempts to collect all potential influences on both the human actions and equipment that can affect risk at shutdown.
 Inspectors should use the information in Table G1 to determine which, if any, categories of Exhibits 2–5 are influenced by specific findings.

+PRA function refers to the ways in which the Systems, Structures, and Components (SSCs) can be used in a PRA to prevent an initiating event from resulting in core damage.
+An SSC may have more or different PRA functions than those functions for which it is credited in the design or licensing basis.
+IMC 0609, Appendix A, “The Significance Determination Process for Findings At-Power” has additional information.

-Identify the :
+Identify the applicable exhibit to use:

 Initiating Events (Exhibit 2)